attachmentgenie/vagrant-qa/README.md

 #  vagrant-qa

-A vagrant setup that create jenkins setups
+A vagrant setup that create jenkins setups.
+This repo setups a jenkins master and a slave and configures the master using jenkins configuration as code.

 ## Requirements
     Virtualbox                  => https://www.virtualbox.org